HappySunChild/butler/README.md

 # Basic Unit Testing Library (er)
-`butler` is a small collection of utility functions that make writing tests simple.
+`butler` is a small collection of utility functions that make writing unit tests simple.